liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/05-fixing-upgrade-problems/01-intro.markdown

 displayed in the *Liferay Upgrade Plan Info* window.

-For each upgrade problem node, you're also given the version the upgrade problem applies to (e.g., when upgrading to @product@ 7.2 from Liferay Portal 6.2, you could have upgrade problems from the 7.0, 7.1, or 7.2 upgrade).
+For each upgrade problem node, you're also given the version the upgrade problem applies to (e.g., when upgrading to @sharepoint@ 7.2 from Liferay Portal 6.2, you could have upgrade problems from the 7.0, 7.1, or 7.2 upgrade).
 As you step through the reported problems, mark them as resolved/skipped using the context menu.
 You can right-click on the problem in the Project Explorer and choose from